enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 Repeat the same step once more time, this time choosing `health` as the resource.

-Next we will deploy the API – this is done from the *Actions* pull-down, selecting *Deploy API*
+Next we will deploy the API – this is done from the *Actions* pull-down, selecting *Deploy API*.

 ![deploy api to prod](images/deploy-api-prod.png)